buluma/ansible-role-zabbix_server/README.md

     - role: buluma.core_dependencies
 ```

+Also see a [full explanation and example](https://buluma.github.io/how-to-use-these-roles.html) on how to use these roles.

 ## [Role Variables](#role-variables)

-The default values for the variables are set in `defaults/main.yml`:
+The default values for the variables are set in [`defaults/main.yml`](https://github.com/buluma/ansible-role-zabbix_server/blob/master/defaults/main.yml):

 ```yaml
 ---
 # defaults file for zabbix_server